harisqazi1/RaspberryPi-Robot/README.md

 This is an Independent Study project I did.
 This is a robot that is run by a Raspberry Pi 3.
 The main outcome of this project is to do facial recogition, RFID scan, and after that is complete, move the robot through voice commands.

+NOTE: All the code is NOT here.
+There are some code that are in folders, and since Github does not allow folders, I suggest following the links in Resources below to get what you want to fully work.
+The code I have provided worked with my project.

 Materials:
 Raspberry Pi 3b,
 Raspberry Pi Camera,